|Setting Up Feed Engine|

-To run a handler's instance it is required to have a license file.
+To run a Handler's instance it is required to have a license file.
 When the instance is not able to find a valid license it throws an exception at the initialization stage.

 OnixS::CboeCFE::MarketData::Pitch::HandlerSettings contains OnixS::CboeCFE::MarketData::Pitch::HandlerSettings::licenseDirectory member which contains path to directory containing license file(s).
-If it's value is empty the handler looks for the license file in current directory.
+If it's value is empty the Handler looks for the license file in current directory.

 See Feed Engine for more details on Feed Engine.

-The handler is able to build internal Order Books.
-To activate this feature register OrderBookListener.
+The Handler is able to build internal Order Books.
+To activate this feature, OrderBookListener must be registered.